Summer Schedule

 • Toothbrush & toothpaste

-• Towel and washcloth (I highly recommend two towels!
+• Towel and washcloth (We highly recommend two towels!
 One for fresh water and showers, the other for salt water and the lagoon)

 NOTE: There are stores nearby where you can buy most of the essentials you may need.
 So if you don't bring it, or we don't supply it... there is still hope!